sciZer0/7/v/README.md

 And of course, we should form a Creator Donation Culture for giving thanks in tokens to creators of ideas and code.<br>

-Summarizing, when people create something not good enough, there must be absolute freedom for everyone to surpass it – to improve it.
+Summarizing, when people create something, there must be absolute freedom for everyone to surpass it – to improve it.

 <p>&nbsp</p>